ilya-zlobintsev/LACT/flatpak/README.md

 > Note: the setup script requires Polkit to be functional.

+If you wish to set up the service automatically in a script (without graphical prompts), you can run the Flatpak with the `LACT_UNATTENDED_SETUP=true` environment variable.

 ## Service permissions

 The setup script will automatically configure the daemon in such a way that the user who ran the setup has access to it.